FDA approved for more than 25 years

 • Topical finasteride & minoxidil spray.
 Both minoxidil and finasteride are approved individually by the FDA to treat male pattern hair loss.
 Each treats different causes of hair loss, so a topical combo is sometimes used off-label as a comprehensive treatment.
 Minoxidil works like a fertilizer to give your hair the nutrients it needs to grow to its full potential, while finasteride is more like a shield that protects your hair follicles from damage.
 Using them together — like with our topical finasteride & minoxidil spray — could support hair regrowth.

 • Hair transplant surgery.
-Hair transplants involve extracting hair follicles from the sides and back of the scalp (areas unaffected by male pattern baldness), then transplanting them to areas with significant hair loss.
+Hair transplants involve extracting hair follicles from the sides and back of the scalp (areas unaffected by male pattern baldness) and then transplanting them to areas with significant hair loss.
 Even if you don’t have male pattern baldness, hairline restoration can even out an uneven hairline caused by genetics.

 Hair loss treatments, delivered